If you’re noticing aches and pains throughout your body but can’t find the source, your posture could be to blame.

 Arch your back upwards, and bend your neck downwards, to enter the cat position.

 Push your back to arch further upwards and your neck towards your belly button as far as you comfortably can.

 Hold this position for a count of 1.

 Book Your Appointment With Capitol Physical Therapy Today

 A physical therapist can help you with anything from hands on therapy to ergonomic workplace equipment recommendations.

-f you live in the Washington D.C. area and are suffering bad posture, whatever the cause, call Capitol Physical Therapy today and we can help.
+If you live in the Washington D.C. area and are dealing with bad posture, whatever the cause, here at Capitol Physical Therapy, we can help.

 1331 H St NW #200,

 Washington, DC 20005